vectordotdev/timber-ruby/README.md

 ---

-Timber is a complete, fully-managed, *structured* logging system that you can setup in minutes.
-It pairs libraries that automatically augment and structure your logs (like this one), with a [beautiful modern console](https://timber.io) designed specifically for this data.
+Timber is a complete, fully-managed, logging strategy that you can set up in minutes.
+It makes your application logs useful by taking a different, gentler, smarter approach to structured logging.

 To learn more, checkout out [timber.io](https://timber.io) or the ["why we built Timber"](http://moss-ibex2.cloudvent.net/blog/why-were-building-timber/)